yangwenhaosms/stochastic-simulation/README.md

 The default number of workers is 32.
 Please change the number of workers according to your machine's threading number before you run this file.

 ## Project 6
-There are three simulation methods 'Euler-Maruyama', 'Milstein scheme' and 'Multilevel Monte Carlo'.
-The first two method have been implemented in
+There are two simulation methods 'Euler-Maruyama', 'Milstein scheme'.

-`$ project6/model.py`
+Single Monte Carlo Method has been implemented.
+Please run the following command:
+`$ ipython project6/main.py -- --algorithm Euler-Maruyama --method mc`

+The default number of workers is `16` and divide the time into `2^8` and simulate `100000` times.
+The default would cost about `6s`